|Office of Academic Affairs|

 The Vice President for Information Technology Services is registered with the U.S. Copyright Office as the College’s Copyright Officer.
 The Vice President or their designee has the authority and responsibility to enforce this policy, originate and promulgate procedures and develop training materials and documents to support compliance with this policy.

 Empire State College faculty, staff and students must comply with all provisions of United States Copyright Law.
 Empire State College faculty, staff and students living and working in other countries must also comply with the copyright laws of those countries but shall not violate U.S. copyright law even if local law permits it.
 Empire State College faculty, staff and students shall be familiar with copyright topics including Fair Use, which are posted on the College’s Copyright Information Resource Center web page.
+All faculty, staff and students must comply with Federal copyright laws.
+Illegal (that is, not covered under an exemption or a license) copying, distribution and remixing of copyrighted materials, including peer-to-peer file sharing of infringing materials, is prohibited and may be subject to civil and criminal liabilities.
+Students found in violation of Federal copyright laws, including unauthorized peer-to-peer file sharing are subject to the student conduct process.
+Any disciplinary action assigned to an employee shall be taken pursuant to the applicable collective bargaining agreement.

 Empire State College is compliant with the Digital Millennium Copyright Act.
 Takedown requests should be routed to the College’s Copyright Officer, whose identification and contact information are provided on the College’s Reporting Copyright Infringement page.The College’s Copyright Officer will follow the takedown procedure outlined in the Digital Millennium Copyright Act – US Copyright Law, Chapter 5, section 512(c)(3).
 The College’s Copyright Officer will notify the individual responsible for the content that the takedown has taken place, and inform them of their rights regarding counter-notice and putback procedures, which are outlined in the Digital Millennium Copyright Act – US Copyright Law, Chapter 5, section 512(g).
 For more information about the Digital Millennium Copyright Act’s requirements and DMCA takedown proceedings, refer to the DMCA page of the College’s Copyright Information Web Site.